thgossler/gpt-oss-simplechat/README.md

 # gpt-oss-simplechat

-A tiny .NET console app that chats with a local LLM via LM Studio using the OpenAI-compatible API and Microsoft.Extensions.AI adapters.
+A tiny .NET 9 console app that let's you chat with a local LLM (`gpt-oss-20b` by default) via LM Studio using the OpenAI-compatible API and `Microsoft.Extensions.AI` adapters.
 It streams responses and separates internal thoughts from the final answer.

 ## Requirements

 - .NET 9 SDK
 - LM Studio (or any OpenAI-compatible server) running locally
-  - Default endpoint used in this app: http:\//localhost:1234/v1
+  - Default endpoint used in this app: `http://localhost:1234/v1`
   - Dummy API key is accepted by LM Studio: "lm-studio"

 ## Dependencies